 First Year Applicants

-January 15 - Application deadline for the Gates Public Service Law Scholarship, which includes both the JD application and the Gates Public Service Law Scholarship application.
-(Please note that you must have an LSAT score on file in order to proceed with the selection process.)
+- January 15 - Application deadline for the Gates Public Service Law Scholarship, which includes both the JD application and the Gates Public Service Law Scholarship application.
+Please note that you must have an LSAT score on file in order to proceed with the selection process.
+There are no exceptions.

 These deadlines are non-negotiable.